AumPauskar/blog/content/posts/dotnet/csharp-basics.md

 - Key Features of Top-Level Statements

-    1. **Simplified Syntax**: You can write code directly in the file without wrapping it in a class or a method.
+    1. Simplified Syntax: You can write code directly in the file without wrapping it in a class or a method.
 This reduces boilerplate code and makes it easier to get started.
-    2. **Single Entry Point**: The compiler automatically generates a `Main` method behind the scenes, which serves as the entry point for the application.
+    2. Single Entry Point: The compiler automatically generates a `Main` method behind the scenes, which serves as the entry point for the application.
-    3. **Namespace and Usings**: You can still use namespaces and `using` directives at the top of the file, but you don't need to define a class to contain your code.
+    3. Namespace and Usings: You can still use namespaces and `using` directives at the top of the file, but you don't need to define a class to contain your code.
-    4. **Variable Declarations**: You can declare variables, use control flow statements, and call methods directly at the top level.
+    4. Variable Declarations: You can declare variables, use control flow statements, and call methods directly at the top level.

 - Example of Top-Level Statements